 Some adult cats can also be tolerant of lactose, but this generally is not the case.

-It’s probably not a good idea to give your cat dairy treats no matter the age – as obligatory carnivores, they won’t benefit from dairy products much.
+It’s probably not a good idea to feeding your cat dairy treats no matter the age – as obligatory carnivores, they won’t benefit from dairy products much.
 Try to keep your cat away from whipped cream and other similar products and ensure a healthy cat diet instead.

 Are cats Lactose Intolerant (Cause and Symptoms)?